Wang-Bioinformatics-Lab/ms2lda_workflow/README.md

 conda activate msms-choser-env
 ```

 and then the workflow can be executed from the conda environment.
-If you do not specify an input file, by default it will take the sample files located in [data/annotations.tsv](data/annotations.tsv) and the mzXML files containing the [positive](data/sulfamethizine_positive_2pt5uL_01.mzXML) and [negative](data/sulfamethizine_negative_2pt5uL_01.mzXML) spectra.
+If you do not specify an input file, by default it will take the sample files located in [data/specs_ms.mgf](data/specs_ms.mgf) for the spectra,  and the mzXML files containing the [pairs](data/data/pairs.tsv) and [quantification from mzmine](data/quantification_table_reformatted.csv) spectra.
+The default values for parameters can be seen at [Makefile](Makefile) or [nf_workflow.nf](nf_workflow.nf).

 ```
 nextflow [options] ./nf_workflow.nf --annotations="$(annotations_file)" --path_to_spectra="$(path_to_spectra)" --ppm_tolerance=$(ppm_tolerance) --resume -c nextflow.config